RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/installation.md

 CryptoVerif can be downloaded
 <a href="https://bblanche.gitlabpages.inria.fr/CryptoVerif/" target="_blank">here</a>.
 ​
-1. Click at the "Source" download link
+1. Click on the “Source” download link,
-2. Scroll to the very bottom of the page and accept the terms
+2. Scroll to the very bottom of the page and accept the terms,
-3. Accept again in the popup window
+3. Accept again in the popup window,
-4. Download _cryptoverif2.06.tar.gz_ to a location of your choosing
+4. Download _cryptoverif2.06.tar.gz_ to a location of your choosing.

 ## Install OCaml (4.03 or higher)
 CryptoVerif requires OCaml version 4.03 or higher to be installed.
 The easiest way to install OCaml is to use its package manager opam.
+The following three commands are meant to be executed as root, or with `sudo` ([source](https://opam.ocaml.org/doc/Install.html#Ubuntu)):

 ```
 add-apt-repository ppa:avsm/ppa
 apt update
 apt install opam
 ```

 For CryptoVerif to work, it is important to install the OCaml compiler as well.
+This is taken care of by the following two commands, execute them as normal user ([source](https://ocaml.org/docs/up-and-running#initialising-opam-on-unix)).
-After the execution of the first command, you may be asked if you want to modify a file ~/.profile.
+After the execution of the first command, you may be asked if you want to modify the file `~/.profile`.
 You can answer with the default "N".
 When asked if you want to add a hook, you can answer with the default "y".

 ```